BGuerrero825/Cyber-Notes/Notes Guide.md

-# Thoughts on note structure?
+# Reference Notes
+Don't repeat man pages or easy google look-ups.
+Make or add to Reference notes when the info is:
+- Hard to find
+- Not well understood (so I can iterate on it later)
+- Helpful to avoiding pitfalls / anti-patterns

 ### Reference
+- Example usages
+	- Explanations
+- Notes / thoughts on this topic
--- Links
+- Links
--- Succinct Application / Usage
---- Explanation

 --------------

-### Walkthrough
+# Walkthrough Notes
 - Generalized context/intent in layman's terms
 - Definitions
 - Objectives / Sections
 	- Specific context/intent, apply definitions
 	- Step by step application

-Example below.
+Example below:

 # Topic